tsolyanNew/ngx-callbackPipe/README.md

 # NgxCallbackPipe

-this project is in progress and will be a library thet sits in npm and works as aangular pure callback pipe for calling functions inside of template expressions
+this project is in progress and will be a library thet sits in npm and works as an angular pure callback pipe for calling functions inside of template expressions